OpenSIR: Open-Ended Self-Improving Reasoner: Experiments

-Figure \ref{tab:annotation-results} (left) reveals a V-shaped difficulty trend across training stages.
-Problems start at 3.4 difficulty, drop to 3.0 at midpoint, then rise to 3.8.
-This pattern reflects {\method}'s self-calibration: the model first generates overly difficulty problems, then learns appropriate difficulty, and finally increases challenge as its solving capabilities improve.
-The model also generates increasingly valid problems during training --- validity improves from below 50\% initially to 95\% (19 of 20 problems) by the end.
+Figure \ref{fig:annotation-results} (left) suggests a V-shaped difficulty trend across training stages.
+Problems start at 3.4 average difficulty ranking, drop to 3.0 at midpoint, then rise to 3.8.
+This pattern reflects {\method}'s self-calibration: the model first generates overly difficult problems, then learns appropriate difficulty, and finally increases challenge as its solving capabilities improve.
+The model also generates increasingly valid problems during training --- validity improves from below 50\% initially to 94\% (47 of 50 problems) by the end.